 Curriculum: None

 * Essentials for Writing has a two-year rotation of curriculum.
 These years can be taken in any order or as stand-alone classes.
-Essentials for Writing (A) covers the same curriculum as Essentials for Writing (B), but with expectations more appropriate for 10 to 12 year-olds (5th and 6th grade).
+Essentials for Writing (A) covers the same curriculum as Essentials for Writing (B) but with expectations more appropriate for 10- to 12-year-olds (5th and 6th grade).
 If your student has taken Essentials for one year as a 5th grader, they should stay in (A) as a 6th grader for the second year of the curriculum; they do not automatically progress to (B).
 If your student’s second year of Essentials would fall during their 7th grade year, then they should register for Essentials B.

 Cost: $95 per semester